m4rxhs-cyber/Crypter/README.md

 ## How to run the application:

-1) Click in folder 📁 "crypter"
+1) Click in folder 📁 "Crypter"
 2) Click in "crypt.exe"
 3) Click in download
 4) Go to the folder where you saved the crypt.exe